memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/set.md

 +------------+
 ```

-## 8. Updating all properties using map
+## 8. Update all properties using map

 If `SET` is used with the property mutation operator `+=`, all the properties in the map that are on the node or relationship will be updated.
 The properties that are not on the node or relationship but are in the map will be added.
-The properties that are not in the map will be left as is.
+Properties that are not present in the map will be left as is.

 ```openCypher
 MATCH (c:Country { name: 'Germany' })